Tesla's spent a year terrifying, electrifying Wall Street

 One year ago this week, shares plunged 14% after Tesla posted another quarterly loss, this one for $408 million, wiping out about $6 billion of the company's worth.

-“Things just turned on a dime,” said CFRA Analyst Garrett Nelson.
-“It's just been one positive announcement after another.”
+“Things just turned on a dime,” said Garrett Nelson, an analyst at CFRA who specializes in the automotive industry.
+“It’s just been one positive announcement after another.”

-In the past year, the electric car and solar panel maker successfully opened a factory in China, introduced the Model Y electric SUV, made debt payments and it's posted profits for three straight quarters.
-Musk toned down the posts on Twitter that had cost him and the company $40 million in penalties from U.S. securities regulators.
+The dizzying performance on Tuesday qualified Musk for his second huge payday in less than three months, this one worth more than $2 billion.
+His net worth has soared to an estimated $72 billion, just behind Warren Buffett on the Forbes Billionaires list after passing the famed investor earlier this month.
+In total, Musk and other Tesla shareholders have made about $240 billion since March 18 when the stock stood at $361 — its low point for this year.

+With second-quarter sales of Tesla vehicles outpacing the first despite a global pandemic, shares could jump again if Tesla surprises on Wednesday with a fourth consecutive profitable quarter.
+That could lead to Tesla’s admission into the club of corporate giants: The S&P 500 stock index.

-A day before the company posts quarterly results one year removed from that week in 2019, industry analysts have begun to question if Tesla is running too hot.
+But analysts have begun to question if the shares are running too hot.
 Analysts polled by FactSet expect a $228 million net loss from April through June.
 Only one analyst has a 12-month stock price target above the current value.

-Tesla's stock surge has enriched Musk, boosting his net worth to an estimated $73.5 billion.
-He passed Warren Buffett, the Sage of Omaha, on the Forbes Billionaires list.
-And Musk could be headed for another big payday soon under his ambitious Tesla compensation package.
-In total, Musk and other Tesla shareholders have made about $240 billion since March 18, the low point for the stock price this year.

-With second-quarter sales of Tesla vehicles outpacing the first despite a global pandemic, shares could jump again if Tesla surprises with its fourth consecutive profitable quarter.
-That would likely check all the boxes and could lead to Tesla's admission into the club of corporate giants: The S&P 500 stock index.
+A message was left Tuesday seeking comment from Tesla.

-In an interview, Nelson said April-to-June registrations of Tesla vehicles fell by nearly half in California, the company's biggest market.
-That's an indication of waning demand for its vehicles, which start at $37,990 for a base Model 3 that can easily hit $60,000 with options.
+In an interview, Nelson said April-to-June registrations of Tesla vehicles fell by nearly half in California, the company's biggest U.S. market.
+That's an indication of waning demand for its vehicles, which start at $37,990 for a base Model 3 but the car can easily hit $60,000 with options.

 Tesla also cut the price of its long-range Model Y by $3,000, which Nelson sees as a red flag.
 And the company is about to engage in a bout of heavy spending with new factories going up in Germany and the U.S.

-There are also market factors that have flung share prices beyond what would be considered a rational trajectory, Nelson said.
+There are also market factors that have flung share prices far higher, Nelson said.

-Short sellers that perceived flaws at Tesla have since been buying shares to cover massive losses as the stock price leapt, Nelson said.
+Short sellers who perceived flaws at Tesla have since been buying shares to cover massive losses as the stock price leaped, Nelson said.
 Short-sellers now account for only 7.5% of Tesla's outstanding stock, down from over 23% a year ago, he said.

-Morgan Stanley analyst Adam Jonas has a $740 price target on Tesla, telling investors in a note that the market has given the company too much of a share of future electric vehicle and connected car revenue.
+Morgan Stanley analyst Adam Jonas has a $740 price target on Tesla, arguing that the market overestimates the company's share of future electric vehicle and connected car revenue.

-The valuation of Tesla shares has entered the orbit of Apple and Amazon, which took off after hitting $300 billion in market value like Tesla did last week, Jonas wrote.
-But Tesla's revenue and pretax earnings are far smaller than either tech company when they reached the $300 billion mark, he told investors.
+Investors are treating Tesla like tech stocks Apple and Amazon, which took off years ago after hitting $300 billion in market value, Jonas wrote in an investor note.
+Tesla hit that mark last week, but its revenue and pretax earnings are far smaller than either tech company when they reached the $300 billion valuation, he wrote.

 Those who buy Tesla at around $1,500 per share have to believe that long-term U.S.-China trade relations will remain stable, older automakers will fail to make competitive electric vehicles, and big tech companies such as Google, Amazon and Apple won't be successful in developing electric vehicle systems, he wrote.

-The dizzying run-up in Tesla’s stock has positioned Musk for a lucrative payday just a few months after the Palo Alto, California, company awarded him a stock package worth more than $700 million.
+The run-up in Tesla’s stock positioned Musk for another big payday after the Palo Alto, California, company awarded him a stock package worth more than $700 million in May.

-That marked the first windfall in an incentive-laden deal that Tesla’s board worked out two years ago to inspire Musk to build a company that eventually generates $175 billion in revenue, and is valued at $650 billion.
+That compensation is part of an incentive-laden deal that Tesla’s board worked out two years ago to inspire Musk to build a company that eventually generates $175 billion in revenue, and is valued at $650 billion.

-Tesla’s market value during the past six months has averaged $149 billion, according to data compiled Monday by FactSet Research.
-That’s just a $1 billion below the next hurdle that needs to be cleared for Musk to receive 1.69 million stock options valued at $350.02, or nearly 80% below Monday’s closing price of $1,643.
+Musk cleared another hurdle Tuesday when Tesla's market value averaged $150 billion for a six-month stretch, according to data compiled by FactSet Research.
+Hitting that threshold means Musk is in line to receive 1.69 million stock options valued at $350.02, or nearly 80% below Tuesday's closing price of $1,568.36.

-The huge gap would make those stock options worth $2.2 billion on paper, although Musk wouldn’t be able to sell the shares for five years.
+The huge gap would make those stock options worth $2.06 billion on paper, although Musk can't sell the shares for at least five years.

-Musk qualified for his first batch of 1.69 billion stock options in early May after Tesla’s market value averaged $100 billion for a six-month period.
-The company also reached revenue and adjusted earnings goals needed for Musk to receive the first of 12 potential awards that could be worth tens of billions of dollars.

 AP Business Writer Alex Veiga contributed from Los Angeles.
 Liedtke reported from San Ramon, California.